Understanding Healthcare’s Procure to Pay Process

 The third focus area we advise on is receiving (and often the return) of goods, as well as the management of services.
 This area makes up 36% of P2P errors our team uncovers at health systems on average, resulting in a loss of over $7.6M in 2021 alone.*

-Receiving documents must be reviewed and logged to ensure they match the PO and contract terms.
+Always review and log receiving documents to ensure they match the PO and contract terms.

 Returned Goods